Kawasaki Heavy Industries & Nippon Sharyo C751B

-The Kawasaki Heavy Industries & Nippon Sharyo (KNS) C751B was the third generation electric multiple unit rolling stock that operated on the North–South and East–West lines of Singapore's Mass Rapid Transit (MRT) system from January 2000 to September 2024, manufactured by Kawasaki Heavy Industries & Nippon Sharyo (KNS) under Contract 751B.
+The Kawasaki Heavy Industries & Nippon Sharyo (KNS) C751B is a class of retired trains that were the third generation of electric multiple unit rolling stock that operated on the North–South and East–West lines of Singapore's Mass Rapid Transit (MRT) system from January 2000 to September 2024, manufactured by Kawasaki Heavy Industries & Nippon Sharyo (KNS) under Contract 751B.
 21 trainsets of 6 cars each were purchased at S$231 million, and it was the first rolling stock to feature VVVF insulated-gate bipolar transistor traction control system.
 Kawasaki manufactured 66 cars and Nippon Sharyo manufactured 60 cars respectively with no comparable differences, having been built to agreed specifications.

 Exterior design

-The front of the train spotted a more slanted and streamlined look, with the run number display in Orange LED Displays supplied by Mobitec MobiLED.
+The front of the train spotted a more slanted and streamlined look, with the run number display in Orange LED Displays.
 The C751B train was the first Singapore's MRT train to be painted in SMRT's "Blackbird" livery.

 The C751B was also the first MRT train type to feature anti-climbers, which help prevent overriding of the train cab in the event of a collision that could cause a catastrophic failure.
 They also featured rubber guards to prevent people from falling between cars: this feature was also used on the C151A.
 However, the rubber guards are now redundant with the introduction of half height platform screen doors (HHPSDs) on elevated stations.
 The C151A, C151B and C151C sets manufactured by Kawasaki Heavy Industries & CRRC Qingdao Sifang are also developed from the Kawasaki–Nippon Sharyo C751B.